meitanteiDapang/lottery/README.md

 ## How to use it
 You  need firstly go to the lottery directory.
 Run

     make clean

-    make deldata (choice, just delete the data of mine, or maybe you want to see my data. tips: 32bits system will not read my data correctly, ) make
+    make deldata (alternative, just delete the data of mine, or maybe you want to see my data. tips: 32bits system will not read my data correctly, )

+    make

+    ./bin/lottery

+If you are using mac OSX,you could run the excuteable file directly:

     ./bin/lottery